 What is the process for certifying recipes?

 The recipe certification process is handled directly by our dedicated team following these steps:

 1. Contact Us

-Email the certification team at email@example.com to express an interest in applying for the recipe certification program.
-Please provide general information about your business and yourself, how your recipes will be used (e.g. restaurant meals, meal delivery service, cookbook, website/blog) and the number of recipes that you are interested in certifying.
+Email the certification team at firstname.lastname@example.org to express an interest in applying for the recipe certification program.
+Please provide general information about your business and yourself, and how your recipes will be used (e.g. restaurant meals, meal delivery service, cookbook, website/blog).
+You will receive an application form and checklist to complete before proceeding with the next step.
 Note: A minimum of 10 recipes is required to apply for our program.

 2. Recipe Assessment

 Submit recipes for assessment.
 A consultancy agreement covering the assessment terms and the assessment fee will apply.
 A report will be provided confirming if the recipes meet the low FODMAP criteria or require modifications.